amitraj-2312/Weather-info-app/README.md

-Creating a weather information app using React.js is an excellent project to enhance your skills in API integration, state management, and building responsive user interfaces.
+Creating a weather information app using React.js is an excellent project to enhance our skills in API integration, state management, and building responsive user interfaces.
 Here's a step-by-step guide to help you build such an app:

 🌤️ Overview of the Weather App
 The weather app will allow users to: